Information

 What is the probability of providing the species' substrate and shelter needs in captivity?

 It is low for minimal farming conditions, as almost all age classes of the species use substrate, but cement tanks, raceways or cages are devoid of it.
 It is high for high-standard farming conditions given earthen ponds or polyethylene tanks with enrichment for POST-LARVAE, JUVENILES, and SPAWNERS (at least between spawning events).
-Our conclusion is based on a high amount of evidence.8 Stress
+Our conclusion is based on a high amount of evidence.

 Farming involves subjecting the species to diverse procedures (e.g., handling, air exposure, short-term confinement, short-term crowding, transport), sudden parameter changes or repeated disturbances (e.g., husbandry, size-grading).